apmiller108/beatbrain/PROJECT.txt

 - [x] Have checkbox to "remember my choice" / "do not prompt again", If selected, store the choice in the application database and use that to autmatically connect to the database.
-- [x] Show the database disconnet button in the modal when connected.
-When connected, hide the options.
 - [x] Update MixxxDatabaseStatus component to have configure database button.
 On click, show the modal.
 - [x] Make the database icon in the StatusBar component clickable.
-- [x] clicking the database icon brings up modal that contains the MixxxDatabaseStatus component
+It brings up modal that contains the MixxxDatabaseStatus component

 ## TODOS for setting up a test suite
 ### Setup unit testing framework